Chain Of Fools/Nobody’s Chain Lays Straight

 Copyright ©1996 Steven Womack

-Chain Of Fools was the fourth installment of my series set in Nashville featuring former investigative reporter-turned private eye Harry James Denton.
+Nobody’s Chain Lays Straight/Chain Of Fools was the fourth installment of my series set in Nashville featuring former investigative reporter-turned private eye Harry James Denton.
 The book was a real departure from the tone and subject matter of the first three books, which were distinctly “softer-boiled,” smartassed and pretty funny in places.

-Chain Of Fools is, to put it as bluntly and as plainly as possible, dark.
+The book is, to put it as bluntly and as plainly as possible, dark.
 In fact, Joe Blades, my editor at Ballantine, asked me after I turned in the manuscript: “Is this a direction you’re going to take the series for good?”

 “Womack’s books feature strong, believable characters, fast-paced multifaceted plots, a well-defined Nashville setting, and humorous insights galore.
 Chain of Fools is the latest and best in the Harry James Denton saga, a great series by an extraordinarily talented writer.”